🔥

 Loading clue...

-The full workup, in order.
-Boards loves "what do you order first?"
+The full workup, in order. clinical medicine loves "what do you order first?"
 Don't jump to CT before you've justified it.

 • Abdominal XR · Cheap, fast, rules out free air or obstruction.
 May show a sentinel loop (distended bowel near the pancreas).